Archive for the ‘Recordings’ Category

 God’s Time – Best of 2023!

 Honored to have ‘God’s Time: Music of J.S.
-Bach on Guitar’ chosen as one of the Best Albums of 2023 by The Arts Fuse!
+Bach on Guitar’ chosen as one of the Best Albums of 2023 by The Arts Fuse and the Canadian critic James Wegg Review (JWR)

 Review – Spanish Candy in Take Effect